Exiles (Marvel Comics): New Exiles

 The Exiles then visit a reality where Valeria Richards has traveled and has called them for help to save the world from the Fearsome Quintet of Gold Goblin, Magneta, the Blood Skull, Black Baron Dormammu, and Doom.
 They defeat the quintet, but their leader, the Maker, is about to defeat them when Proteus' persona re-emerges.
 However, Morph's persona merges with that of Proteus in the nick of time, stopping Proteus from killing the Exiles and saving the day.
 Valeria offers to assist them in fighting her mom, but Morph tells her that she would regret it and they suggest she go home.
 They then go to a reality where the main heroes are the human Daughters and Saurian Sons of the Dragon.
 There, they fight Lilandra, who has allied herself with Empress Hydra and they try to save Lilandra's sister Neramani from her.
 During the fight, Cat merges with Mystiq and kills Empress Hydra, thanks to an unplanned diversion by Gambit, who called her "mom".
 Meanwhile, Sage and Diana Fox are forced to unite to face off against Merlyn in Sage's mind.
 Diana eventually lets Sage take her over and Sage merges with the Crystal Palace, stopping the multiverse from destabilizing.
 Cat dies after the battle with Madame Hydra.
 The other Exiles save Neramani's world, with Rogue remaining behind since she has fallen in love with one of the Saurians.

 Valeria Richards arrives at the Crystal Palace and joins the team, having been able to discern its location.
 Some time later, the New Exiles return to Gambit's world, where he discovers his father has died and he takes over as king, leaving the Exiles.
-Sabertooth and Psylocke begin a relationship.
+Sabretooth and Psylocke begin a relationship.
 They, Sage, Morph, Valeria Richards, and Mystiq are the New Exiles.